Emaus Orphans Home

 Mr. Rickabaugh and the Franks lived there for four years until the fall of 1968 when Paul Clouser, who was an attorney, closed the building and doors to the orphanage forever.

-He had the children go back to whatever distant relatives or friends that would taken them.
+He had the children go back to whatever distant relatives or friends that would taken them or they went into the state foster system.
 Attorney Clouser wanted to build Frey Village, which would be a more profitable venture.

 * The early spelling of “Emmaus” and later “Emaus” refer to the same and are used interchangeably.